cornershopcreative-archive/smart-overlay/readme.txt

 The git repository should be publicly available at [on Bitbucket](https://bitbucket.org/cornershopcreative/smart-overlay).
 Feel free to fork, edit, make pull requests, etc.

 == Changelog ==

+= 0.9.3 =
+* Bug fix to only enqueue cmb2 js scripts on smart_overlay post type admin screens.
+This will likely be the last-ever update to Smart Overlay.

 = 0.9.2 =
 * Add new admin notice about the plugin's retirement in favor of WP Popup